zzs-RedCocoon/tp/docs/team/jared-ee.md

 * **Documentation**:
     * User Guide:
         * Added initial documentation for all features.
+Continued to update examples provided regularly to reflect the\
+          code's functionality accurately as it changed throughout the project.
     * Developer Guide:
         * Added implementation details of the `filter` feature.

 * **Community**:
     * Reported bugs and suggestions for other teams in the class during PE Dry Run.
+    * Raised bugs discovered when testing to team-mates and asked for suggestions on ways to resolve them.
+If I could\
+      come up with a solution myself, I would implement it first and ask for feedback from the rest.